 What should I expect?

-For the competitive team, a typical week of practices usually consists of one or two workouts, three or four steady runs, and one long run (typically held on Saturday or Sunday).
-The workouts are designed for all levels of runners and are held on the indoor track, outdoor track, or the roads depending on the workout type and the weather.
-Training runs range from four to eight miles at various paces depending on skill level.
-All runs are concluded with a good round of stretching.
+A typical week of practices usually consists of one or two workouts, three or four steady runs, and one long run (typically held on Sunday).
+The workouts are held on the indoor track, outdoor track, or the roads depending on the workout type and the weather, and are designed for all runners.
+Training runs are generally between 4 and 10 miles.

 Do I need prior running experience?

 We run all over the city, and our favorite places include the waterfront by India Point Park, Blackstone Boulevard, and the East Bay Bike Path.
-Check out our popular runs page to view maps of our favorite routes.
+Check out our routes page to view maps of our favorite routes.

 What is the competitive team?

 To compete on the competitive team, you must register through the club sports website.
-If you plan to complete in at least one race this semester, you must also pay our membership dues ($45/year or $25/semester).
+If you plan to complete in at least one race this semester, you must also pay our membership dues ($60/year).
 Dues can be paid through Venmo (@BrownRunningClub)

 Where are the local running stores?